TakaHoribe/autoware.universe/planning/behavior_path_planner/behavior_path_planner_lane_change.md

 ```C++
 lane_change_prepare_distance = max(current_speed * lane_change_prepare_duration + 0.5 * deceleration * lane_change_prepare_duration^2, minimum_lane_change_prepare_distance)
 ```
+The `decerelation` is computed by the `multiple candidate path sampling` described below.
+(Right?)

-During the preparation phase, the turn signal will be activated when the remaining distance is equal to or less than `lane_change_search_distance`.
+During the preparation phase, the turn signal will be activated when the remaining distance to the start point of the lane-changing path is equal to or less than `lane_change_search_distance`.

 ### Lane-changing phase